andrewbird/wader/doc/devel/add-new-device.rst

   the first is the signal id and the second is a function that will translate the signal arguments and the signal to the internal representation that Wader uses.
 You can find some sample code in the :class:`~wader.common.hardware.huawei` module.
-- ``band_dict``: Dictionary with the AT strings necessary to switch the band technology that the device uses.
-The number of possible bands is limited by the device itself and the modifications that the manufacturer might have done to the device's firmware.
-The reference band dictionary is in the :class:`~wader.common.hardware` module.
-- ``conn_dict``: Dictionary with 5 items, each one defines the AT string that must be sent to the device in order to configure the connection mode preferences (Gprs only, 3G preferred, any, etc.) This dictionaries can be shared most of the time between different models from the same manufacturer.
+If a notification should be ignored, then add it as a key like the rest, but its value should be a tuple ``(None, None)``.
+- ``band_dict``: Dictionary with the different bands supported by the device.
+  The keys will *always* be a `MM_NETWORK_BAND_FOO` and the value is up to the implementor.
+You can see the supported bands in the :mod:`~wader.common.consts` module.
+- ``conn_dict``: Dictionary with the different network modes supported by the device.
+The keys will *always* be a `MM_NETWORK_MODE_FOO` and the value is up to the implementor.
+You can see the supported network modes in the :mod:`~wader.common.consts` module.
 - ``cmd_dict``: Dictionary with information about how each command should be processed. ``cmd_dict`` most of the time will be a shallow copy of the :class:`~wader.common.command` dict with minor modifications about how a